 - Half cup mustard oil

-- One tablespoon cumin powder
+- One tablespoon of cumin powder

 - Half tablespoon turmeric

-- Dry red chili paste
+- Dry red chilli paste

 - Finely chopped ginger-garlic